CCI-Tools/cate/doc/source/user_manual/um_gui.rst

    Placemarks Panel - Polygon details

-To add *a new polygon*, click the fourth left-most button.
+To add a new polygon, click the **New box** button (the fourth left-most).
 To start, click a point in the Globe.
 This will be one of the vertices of the box you are going to create.
 Drag it to satisfy the region you desire, and click once more to confirm the box selection.
 When the Details toggle is enabled, you can modify the name of this box.

 .. figure:: ../_static/figures/user_manual/gui_panel_placemarks_box.png
    :width: 1024px